citadel

 Our suite’s white-louvered windows have all-encompassing views of vineyards and Saint Florent Bay.
 Recycled wood, museum-worthy art, and artfully chosen coffee table books make the rooms feel personal and homey.

 U Palazzu Serenu’s unique selling point is its secret access to Oletta.
-A creaky back gate hidden behind the pool’s tiered lounging area allows me to explore Oletta whenever I’d like.
+A creaky back gate hidden behind the pool’s tiered lounging area allows me to explore Oletta whenever I want.
 I go each day, searching for signs of life.
 Mainly, I see feral cats.

 Aethos dining

 HIGHLIGHTS The small, sheltered dining space by the pool is by reservation only.
-It serves ‘Italian classics with a Corsican twist’ / Artwork and sculpture by renowned artists such as Paul de Pignol, Wendy Wischer, and Udo Nöger / The pool.
+It serves ‘Italian classics with a Corsican twist’.
+The artwork and sculptures are by renowned artists such as Paul de Pignol, Wendy Wischer, and Udo Nöger.
+The pool.
 Views from the pool.
 Drinks at the pool.

 Aethos pool view